elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 Then all X rules available for upgrade should be displayed in the table When user opens the rule preview for the 1st rule
 Then the preview should open
+And the "Update" tab should be active
+When user selects the "Overview" tab
-And all properties of the new version of the 1st rule should be displayed in the correct tab and section of the preview (see examples of rule properties above)
+Then all properties of the new version of the 1st rule should be displayed in the correct tab and section of the preview (see examples of rule properties above)
 When user selects the 2nd rule in the table
 Then the preview should be updated
 And all properties of the new version of the 2nd rule should be displayed in the correct tab and section of the preview (see examples of rule properties above)